 - What is real estate marketing?

-- How to create a real estate marketing plan
+- How do you target a real estate market?

 What is real estate marketing?